 The North Shore hosts some of the Lower Mainland’s most popular annual events, including the following:

-- Summer Concert Music Series – free live outdoor concerts take place every Friday from 7 to 9 pm from early July until late August at Deep Cove’s Panorama Park, Lynn Valley at 1277 Lynn Valley Road, and in Edgemont Village at the 3000 block of Highland Boulevard.
+- Summer Concert Music Series – free live outdoor concerts take place on Friday evenings from early July until late August at Deep Cove’s Panorama Park, Lynn Valley Village, and in Edgemont Village.

 - Canada Day Celebrations – at Waterfront Park near Lonsdale Quay in North Vancouver every July 1st and at the Red & White Picnic in John Lawson Park in West Vancouver.

 - Canyon Frights – lights and Halloween decorations at Capilano Suspension Bridge during the month of October.

 - Squamish Youth Nation Powwow – a First Nations cultural event at Capilano Reserve Park in West Vancouver in July.